Relativistic runaway electron avalanche: Mechanism

 When an electric field is applied to a material, free electrons will drift slowly through the material as described by the electron mobility.
 For low-energy electrons, faster drift velocities result in more interactions with surrounding particles.
 These interactions create a form of friction that slow the electrons down.
 Thus, for low-energy cases, the electron velocities tend to stabilize.

 At higher energies, above about 100 keV, these collisional events become less common as the mean free path of the electron rises.
 These higher-energy electrons thus see less frictional force as their velocity increases.
 In the presence of the same electric field, these electrons will continue accelerating, "running away".

 As runaway electrons gain energy from an electric field, they occasionally collide with atoms in the material, knocking off secondary electrons.
-If the secondary electrons also have high enough energy to run away, they too accelerate to high energies, produce further secondary electrons, etc. As such, the total number of energetic electrons grows exponentially in an avalanche.
+If the secondary electrons also have high-enough energy to run away, then they too accelerate to high energies, produce further secondary electrons, etc. As such, the total number of energetic electrons grows exponentially in an avalanche.

 The dynamic friction function, shown in the Figure, takes into account only energy losses due to inelastic collisions and has a minimum of ~216 keV/cm at electron energy of ~1.23 MeV.
 More useful thresholds, however, must include also the effects due to electron momentum loss due to elastic collisions.
 In that case, an analytical estimate gives the runaway threshold of ~282 keV/cm, which occurs at the electron energy of ~7 MeV.
 This result approximately agrees with numbers obtained from Monte Carlo simulations, of ~284 keV/cm and 10 MeV, respectively.

 Seeding

 The RREA mechanism above only describes the growth of the avalanche.
 An initial energetic electron is needed to start the process.
 In ambient air, such energetic electrons typically come from cosmic rays.
-In very strong electric fields, stronger than the maximum frictional force experienced by electrons, even low-energy ("cold" or "thermal") electrons can accelerate to relativistic energies, a process dubbed "thermal runaway."
+In very strong electric fields, stronger than the maximum frictional force experienced by electrons, even low-energy ("cold" or "thermal") electrons can accelerate to relativistic energies, a process dubbed "thermal runaway".

 Feedback

 RREA avalanches generally move opposite the direction of the electric field.
 As such, after the avalanches leave the electric field region, frictional forces dominate, the electrons lose energy, and the process stops.
 There is the possibility, however, that photons or positrons produced by the avalanche will wander back to where the avalanche began and can produce new seeds for a second generation of avalanches.
-If the electric field region is large enough, the number of second-generation avalanches will exceed the number of first-generation avalanches and the number of avalanches itself grows exponentially.
+If the electric field region is large enough, then the number of second-generation avalanches will exceed the number of first-generation avalanches, and the number of avalanches itself grows exponentially.
 This avalanche of avalanches can produce extremely large populations of energetic electrons.
 This process eventually leads to the decay of the electric field below the level at which feedback is possible and therefore acts as a limit to the large-scale electric field strength.